thmsngo/M1_SecureDevelopment/README.md

 We implemented the AESUtils class in order to encrypt and decrypt Strings in our project.

-The url of the API was encrypted and stored in the method getUrl() that return the decrypted url whenever it is call.
+The url of the API is encrypt and store in the method getUrl() that return the decrypted url whenever it is call.